 Google Maps

-Find out More About the Nagoya Taste at Its Restaurants, Izakayas and Bars.
+Taste Nagoya Meshi at these Restaurants, Izakayas and Bars.

 Daijin

 Daijin is the oldest izakaya in Nagoya.
-Established over 100 years ago where you can enjoy a fresh variety of sashimi and small dishes from the local cuisine.
-But here is one thing: you will not find any rice dish or any set dish.
-The main attraction of this izakaya is not to enjoy the food, but to enjoy drinking sake while talking with the locals.
+Established over 100 years ago, here you can enjoy a variety of fresh sashimi and small dishes from the local cuisine.
+However, be warned you will not find any rice dishes or other main courses.
+This is by design, as the main attraction of this izakaya is not to eat, but to enjoy drinking sake while talking with locals.

 Daijin (大甚本店)